Battle of Kamarej

-The Battle of Kamarej took place in September 1754 between the forces of Karim Khan Zand and those of Azad Khan Afghan during the power struggles in western Iran following the collapse of the Afsharid dynasty.
+The Battle of Kamarej took place in late 1754 between the forces of Karim Khan Zand and those of Azad Khan Afghan's lieutenant Fath-Ali Khan Afshar during the power struggles in western Iran following the collapse of the Afsharid dynasty.

 Background

 In 1754, Karim Khan Zand was attempting to rebuild his forces in the Garmsir after being denied entry to Shiraz.
 At the same time, Azad Khan Afghan marched on Shiraz and defeated local tribal forces near Persepolis, capturing the city with an army of around 12,000 men.
 Karim Khan then established his base in Kazerun, with support from the townsmen under Ali Qoli Khan Kazaruni and levies from Dashtestan.
 He also sought assistance from Nasir Khan of Lar, who cautiously maintained neutrality while commanding a sizeable force.

 Battle

-In September 1754, Azad Khan’s forces advanced on Kazerun.
+On November 29th, Azad Khan’s forces advanced on Kazerun.
 Karim Khan’s smaller army, consisting of Zand troops, townsmen, and Dashtestan levies, was forced to evacuate the town and retreat westward to the village of Khesht near the Kamarej Pass.
 There, Karim was reinforced by around 4,000 musketeers under Mirza Ali Beg Khurmuji and Raʾis Ahmad Shah Tangestani.
 The villagers, led by Rostam Soltan, provided supplies and support.
-Meanwhile, Fath Ali Khan, commanding the bulk of Azad’s army, occupied Kazerun.
-The Afghan troops massacred much of the remaining population for having supported the Zands, devastating the town and ensuring that it could not serve as a base for resistance.
+Meanwhile, Fath-Ali Khan Afshar, commanding the bulk of Azad’s army, set out against the Zand forces in the narrow Kamarej Pass, where he was ambushed and defeated by the efforts of Karim and the Kheshti musketeers.